Client Services & Coaching

 LISC Twin Accounts™

-Report: Loan Product for Credit Building: An Impact of Twin Accounts™ - This paper compares the outcomes of Twin Accounts borrowers with other, statistically-matched, clients of LISC-supported Financial Opportunity Centers® who did not open such accounts to find out whether their scores, in fact improved
+See the results: Loan Product for Credit Building: An Impact of Twin Accounts™ - This paper compares the outcomes of Twin Accounts borrowers with other, statistically-matched, clients of LISC-supported Financial Opportunity Centers® who did not open such accounts to demonstrate the impact of our approach.

 Mastering the Coaching Approach